jazio/europa-demo/README.md

 ### Installation Using Docker Compose

-Alternatively you can build a test site using Docker and Docker-compose with the provided configuration.
+Alternatively you can build a test site using Docker and Docker Compose with the provided configuration.

 Requirements: